TorqueDog/RangeRoverTweaks/README.md

 |:---|:---|
 | Low speed intelligent emergency braking | Fitted |
 | Low speed intelligent emergency braking | Front and Rear |
 >[NOTE] When I enabled these settings on my L405, once the CCF writing was complete, I immediately got a 'Park Brake Fault' error in the cluster.
 Weirdly, the parking brake worked just fine and would engage and disengage without issue, but the vehicle insisted there was something wrong with it.
-I suspect there is a requisite hardware component missing in my L405's build for IEB that causes the vehicle to report that fault.
+I suspect there is a requisite hardware component missing in my L405's build for IEB that causes the vehicle to report that fault, or another CCF property that IEB is dependent on to work properly.

 **Some of these values are directly from GAP Diagnostic's FAQ, thank you to GAP for publishing them.
 Others were added via independent CCF research, and from places like [RangeRovers.net](https://www.rangerovers.net/forums/range-rover-mark-iv-l405.24/) forums.